rabithole/Robert-Kulp/README.md

 - Add NOAA API modal.

+## Conway's Game of Life
+-	User controled GUI
+-	HTML, CSS, JavaScript
+-	Computer Science build week project.
+-	Attempted this project using several different methodologies.
+-	After extensive challenges using React and Canvas HTML, I resigned to using a static HTML site and Vanilla JavaScript
+-	First introduction to 2D arrays as well as well as Cellular Automota

+# Past projects built for various businesses.
+All are now defunct.
+##### All were built as static sites.
+I learned a lot incorporating them into a React App.
 ## Vista Park
 - Wahkaiakum County Port #2
 - 72 acre camp ground with RV, Yurt and tent camping.